 Getting Lyon Air Museum

-The Lyon Air Museum is staffed with volunteer docents during regular hours of operation.
+The museum is staffed with volunteer docents during regular hours of operation.
 Prior arrangements must be made for groups of 10 or more people.
 Tours for groups are led by volunteer docents and take about an hour.

 Lyon Air Museum exhibits some of the world’s rarest operational aircraft and vehicles.
 Hours of operation are daily from 10 a.m. to 4 p.m.
 Lyon Air Museum 193000 Ike Jones Road Santa Ana California (714) 210-4585